Thailand’s largest island, Phuket packs a punch with golden beaches, leafy rainforests and a lively atmosphere in the hotspots.

 • Surin Beach - if you're chasing a more boujee beach feel then this is the one, surrounded by luxury resorts and fine dining you can live your celeb fantasies for the day - or just take advantage of the crystal waters and spend the day snorkelling.

-🏨 What are the top hotels to stay at on your holidays to Phuket?
+🏨 What are the top hotels in Phuket?

 While some head to the island for world-class partying, Phuket's hotels are famous for being pockets of calm away from the noise.
 Whether your hotel is the main event on your Phuket holiday or just a place to crash on a cheap holiday away, we think you’ll love these:

-• Vjitt Resort Phuket - the ultimate boutique getaway, with lush five-star suites, private pools surrounded by greenery, and authentic Thai fine dining
+• Vijitt Resort Phuket is the ultimate boutique getaway with five-star villas, private pools surrounded by greenery, and authentic Thai fine dining – romance levels through the roof.

-• The Charm Resort Phuket - a place to wind down from lively Patong Beach by watching the sunset from the stunning infinity pool
+• The Charm Resort Phuket lets you wind down from lively Patong Beach by watching the sunset from the stunning infinity pool – bliss.

-• Barcelo Coconut Island - the name is a massive clue about this one, hop on a water taxi to reach this beachfront resort with gorge villas, delish dining and boujee bars - a no brainer when you're looking for your holidays to Phuket.
+• Barcelo Coconut Island – hop on a water taxi to reach this beachfront resort with gorgeous villas, delish dining and boujee bars on its own private island.

 🚗 Getting Around Phuket